hello-robot/stretch_tutorials/ros2/stretch_simulation.md

 # Add ROS 2 environment to your shell profile (optional but recommended)
 echo 'source ~/ament_ws/install/setup.bash' >> ~/.bashrc

+# Then source .bashrc to continue using this terminal
+source ~/.bashrc
 ```

 **Troubleshooting**: If you encounter a numpy header error during compilation: